 The two rooms on either side of the Dachau gas chamber (undressing room and morgue room) are 10 ft. high.
 The photo above shows a pipe going through the wall of the undressing room into the gas chamber.
 This indicates that the gas chamber room is also 10 ft. high, but has a dropped ceiling, making it 7.6 ft. high.
 So what is in the space between the 10 ft. ceiling and the dropped ceiling?
 Could there be water pipes and real shower heads for a shower room in this space?

 On the west wall of the Dachau gas chamber, there are two openings, one for a peep hole and one for a water pipe.
 The two openings are shown in the photo below.
 The frames around these openings don’t match, which indicates that they were probably not put there at the same time.
 The peep hole was probably added after the gas chamber was built.
 Why would a shower room need a peephole?

 Soon after the liberation of the Dachau concentration camp on April 29, 1945, a US War Crimes Investigation Team was brought to Dachau and an attempt was made to find some of the bodies of the prisoners who had been gassed.
 It was the policy to burn the bodies in all the camps, but in the last months of the war, the bodies at Dachau had been buried on a hill called Leitenberg.

 So, is there any evidence that there was a gas chamber at Dachau?
 Yes, a letter from Dr. Sigmund Rascher to Reichsführer-SS Heinrich Himmler, which is quoted here.
-There is also the film that was shown at the Nuremberg IMT; the film was introduced to prove the charges of Crimes against Humanity, which were new laws made up by the Allies AFTER the war.
+There is also the film that was shown at the Nuremberg IMT; the film was introduced at the IMT to prove the charges of Crimes against Humanity, which were new laws made up by the Allies AFTER the war.

 The transcript of the narration in the film about the gas chamber at Dachau is quoted below: